mrmxf/gh-opentsg-tsig-demos/README.md

 The following list of shapes will take you through the config file for that shape.
-The config files can be in json or yaml, the field names will be the same for both.
+The config files can be in json or yaml, the field names will be the same for both file types.

 - [Cube][cbd]
 - [Curve][cvd]